f5devcentral/f5-waap/bot-lab/lab2.rst

 5. Review the Http request block by clicking on it - Note that it is configured to POST credentials to /user/signin using the form post method.
  .. image:: _images/credstuff4.png

-6. Review the Keycheck block by clicking on it - Note that it is looking for the string "Successfully signed in." in the pagee in order to identify a successful username/password combo.
+6. Review the Keycheck block by clicking on it - Note that it is looking for the string "Successfully signed in." in the page in order to identify a successful username/password combo.
  .. image:: _images/credstuff5.png

 7. Review the wordlists tab - This is where the user specifies the credential combo lists to be attempted.
-We have configured a short list of combos entited "creds.wordlist"
+We have configured a short list of combos entitled  "creds.wordlist"
  .. image:: _images/credstuff6.png

 8. Ok - lets run an attack - Click on the jobs tab and click "New"